-Note: most of the projects that will be funded by this raise will NOT be collecting any government subsidies.
+Note: Most of the projects that will be funded by this raise will NOT be collecting any government subsidies.
 As such, it is harder to deliver savings to schools and these projects have a higher risk to investors.
+So in some cases schools contribute to the project to secure savings without increasing the risk to investors.
 See risk section.